mmccroskey/Mist/README.md

 #### Example: TinyTask App

 Let's say we're building a simple Todo app, which we'll call TinyTask.
 TinyTask lets Users create Todo Lists, Todos, and Todo Attachments.
 Todo Lists can have many Todos, and Todos can have many Attachments.
-Let's start in the middle by creating a Record subclass for Todos.
 Here are the model classes we need to create:

 ##### Todo